zpchavez/towerfall-slack/README.md

 ### CLI commands

+1. tf-watch-stats

+    Run this to start watching for changes to your tf_saveData file.
+Every time you've finished a match, a file called `liveStats` in the tf_saveData directory will be updated.
+By default it will delete any existing liveStats file, but you may use the `-a` or `--append` flags to instead append to the existing file.

 1. tf-post-stats

-    This will post all your stats since the last time you ran it.
-You will need to run it one time before playing your initial session so that it can create the stats file that it uses for comparison.
-If there has been no activity since the last time it ran, it will not post anything.
+    This will post all the stats you've accumulated since running `tf-watch-stats`.
+    It will then delete the session stats file, making way for the next session's stats.
+    If there has been no activity, it will not post anything.

 1. tf-watch-replays